Disinformation board's ex-leader faced wave of online abuse

 Homeland Security Secretary Alejandro Mayorkas decided Tuesday to pause the work of the Disinformation Governance Board after such a negative reception and growing concerns that it was becoming a distraction for the department's other work on disinformation, according to two department officials who spoke on condition of anonymity to discuss internal deliberations.
 The board's pause led Jankowicz to quit Wednesday morning.

-To be sure, the board's bungled launch and the agency’s ensuing struggle to directly answer questions about its purpose, funding or work made the new initiative contentious from the start.
-Critics and Republican lawmakers raised serious questions about how the board might infringe on Americans’ free speech and privacy rights.
-Others expressed concerns about Jankowicz’s previous statements around the provenance of a laptop said to belong to Hunter Biden, the president’s eldest son.
+To be sure, the board's bungled launch and the agency's ensuing struggle to directly answer questions about its purpose, funding or work made the new initiative contentious from the start.
+Critics and Republican lawmakers raised questions about how the board might infringe on Americans' free speech and privacy rights.
+Others expressed concerns around Jankowicz's statements during the 2020 election warning of possible Russian involvement around the provenance of a laptop said to belong to Hunter Biden, the president's eldest son.

 Conservative pundits, Twitter users and TV show hosts delivered a relentless campaign full of sexist attacks and misleading statements against Jankowicz.
 A Fox News personality questioned whether Jankowicz should have agreed to lead the board while pregnant.
 One far-right extremist called her "mentally ill" and a "nasty ...
 Jew," on his podcast; Jankowicz is not Jewish.
 Last week several conservative news sites circulated a misleading claim that Jankowicz was seeking powers to edit Twitter users' posts directly.